adel-elbrolosy/adel-elbrolosy/README.md

 ## 🚀 About Me

-I am a passionate Junior Data Engineer and Data Analyst focused on building scalable data pipelines and transforming raw data into meaningful insights.
+I am a passionate Junior Data Engineer and Data Analyst focused on building scalable data pipelines and transforming raw data into actionable insights.
 I aim to bridge the gap between data infrastructure and business intelligence through strong engineering foundations and analytical thinking.

 ---